Discover Montenegro on a day trip to Kotor from Dubrovnik

 But as it was getting pretty late we decided it was better to stop at Perast on our way back to Dubrovnik.

-Things to do in Perast on a day trip
+Things to do in Perast on a short visit

 Explore Perast’s Old Town and waterfront